jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 I did it by working hard, taking things slowly, and \*believing\* that I was capable of learning anything.
 This was not a belief I had in high school, but it’s one that, when I started tutoring, I tried to help students develop.

 I once told a kid I was [helping get ready for the Calculus AP exam](/how-to-get-better-at-math/) that I was an excellent role model because I failed Calculus three times before I really understood it, so I knew all of the mistakes that she was going to make.
-I think the best teachers were once struggling students themselves and that's how they're able to help other struggling students.
+I think the best teachers were once struggling students themselves and that’s how they’re able to help other struggling students.

 My students were all over the spectrum in terms of subject matter knowledge.